 The Company considers all highly liquid instruments acquired with a remaining maturity of three months or less when purchased to be cash equivalents.
-In addition, time deposits with maturities ranging from more than three months to one year qualifies as cash equivalents because they can be readily converted into known amounts of cash without advance notice with the principal of the time deposits protected and not subject to penalty in an early withdrawal.
+In addition, time deposits with maturities ranging from more than three months to one year qualify as cash equivalents because they can be readily converted into known amounts of cash without advance notice with the principal protected and not subject to penalty in an early withdrawal.

-Allowance for Doubtful Receivables
+Allowance for Doubtful Accounts

-An allowance for doubtful receivables is provided based on a review of the collectability of accounts receivables.
-The Company determines the amount of allowance for doubtful receivables by examining the historical collection experience, current trends in the credit quality of its customers and its internal credit policies as well as current economic conditions, reasonable and supportable forecasts of future economic conditions, and other factors that may affect a customer's ability to pay.
+An allowance for doubtful accounts is provided based on a review of the collectability of accounts receivables.
+The Company determines the amount of allowance for doubtful accounts by examining the historical collection experience, current trends in the credit quality of its customers and its internal credit policies as well as current economic conditions, reasonable and supportable forecasts of future economic conditions, and other factors that may affect a customer's ability to pay.